 Mineo: Yes, I do.
 We live in a country that is among the top 5% of wealthy countries, yet we find things to complain about every day.
 When our privilege becomes the norm, then we become less interested in helping others.
 If we continue down this path, our society will become a dystopia.

-MSS: How do you guard yourself from becoming too comfortable?
+MSS: How do you guard yourself against becoming too comfortable?

 MMS: Last year, you opened for Lecrae.
 This year, you’re headlining your own tour.
-What did you learn for that past tour that you’ve incorporated into your show?
+What did you learn ffrom that last tour that you’ve incorporated into your show?

 Mineo: I learned how to carry a show for an hour and a half.
 When you’re the opening act and you only have 30 minutes, it’s easy to keep it turnt for the duration of your set.
 But when you’re the headliner, you have to build a show that takes the audience through moments and makes authentic connections along the way.
 I also have the weight of setting the tone for the tour bus.
 Everyone looks to me for leadership and I must make my expectations clear through my behavior, words, and actions.